png261/king-and-pigs/README.md

 ## Features
 ### Editing Maps
 ![image](https://user-images.githubusercontent.com/63899044/230425871-7bcc41a5-cab9-41a6-85a4-83d8db867fd5.png)
 You can edit the game maps using Tiled Map Editor.
-The maps are stored in the `assets/levels/` directory in TMX format.
+The maps are stored in the `assets/levels/` directory in `.tmj` format.
 To edit a map, open it in Tiled, make your changes, and save the file.
 The game will automatically reload the updated map the next time you start the game.